sjc/SJCMessageBroadcaster/README.md

 Display messages in the navigation bar prompts of all view controllers in an app.

 A little something I needed in a project I was working on, which I hoped might come in useful for others.
-The example app show the same messages being displayed even as you tab between different view controllers.
+The example app shows the same messages being displayed even as you tab between different view controllers.

 To use: